+Defining innovation is not straightforward.
 The use of the term “innovation” has drastically increased in recent years, making it one of the buzzword of our decade.
 The overuse and generalization of the word and its application to different contexts have led to a loss of understanding and meaning.
 We therefore need a definition of innovation.

 Innovation = Invention + Impact.

 How do we impact society and create that social change?
-To achieve innovation, it can be helpful to look at it not as something that occurs casually, as a result of multiple factors and variables that are out of our control, but rather as a discipline that can be learned and applied in different contexts.
+To achieve innovation, it can be helpful to look at it not as something that occurs casually, or as a result of multiple factors and variables that are out of our control, but rather as a discipline that can be learned and applied in different contexts.

 In management science, innovation is studied as a process which implies different stages.